Jobs

 Retrieve job run logs

-To get job run logs, use dr.registry.JobRun.get_logs, as in the following example:
+To get job run logs, use dr.registry.JobRun.get_logs:

 import datarobot as dr